congcongcong250/leeDB/README.md

 3   (d3,58,3,2) -> (ov2,2,975,-1)
 ```
 ## Multihashing<a name="multihash "></a>
-Multihashing is a algorithm to mapping tuple to a specified page in `insert` operation.
+Multihashing is a algorithm to increase query performance for database.
+It maps tuple to a specified page in `insert` operation.
 The page works as a bucket with a common index (page id).
 All tuples inside of a page (bucket) have a hash value, whose first several bits indicates the id of the page.

 ### Construct tuple hash value
 Tuple hash value is constructed by choice vector.
-It is a 32-entries binary vector for each tuple, indicating the tuple hash value bit by bit from attributes hash value in this tuple.
-For example, a entry "2,5" implies **one tuple hash bit** is assigned from the **6th bits (index 5)** of **hash value** of the **3rd (index 2) attribute** in this tuple.
+It is a 32-entries binary vector for each relation(table), indicating the tuple hash value bit by bit from attributes hash value in this tuple.
+For example, a entry "2,5" implies **one tuple hash bit** is assigned from the **6th bits(index 5)** of **hash value** of the **3rd(index 2) attribute** in this tuple.

 `pseudocode: tuple->hash[0] = hash(tuple->attribute[2])[5]`

-The vector "0,5:0,1:1,10:1,1:2,0:3:12" above explicit assigns the value of first 5 bits in the choice vector.
+The vector "0,5:0,1:1,10:1,1:2,0:3:12" from example above explicitly assigns the value of first 5 bits in a choice vector.

 |Bit in Choice Vector| 0 | 1 | 2 | 3 | 4 |
 |--------------------|---|---|---|---|---|